Criticality, splitting theorems under spectral Ricci bounds and the topology of stable minimal hypersurfaces: The conformal method, criticality and splitting criteria

 with $f=(n-2)\beta \log u$.
 Moreover, since $M$ is compact $\bar g$ is complete.
-By \cite[Corollary 6.7]{ww} $b_1(M)\leq n$ and $\pi_1(M)$ has a free abelian subgroup of finite index of rank $\leq n$.
-Moreover, equality holds in any of the two inequalities if and only if $f$ is constant (i.e. $u$ is constant) and $(M,\bar{g})$ is a flat torus, hence so is $(M,g)$.
-Moreover, in this case, from $L u=0$, we also conclude $V\equiv 0$.
-Property $(iii)$ follows immediately from \cite[Corollary 6.7]{ww}. \end{proof}
+By \cite[Corollary 6.7]{ww}, $(ii)$ holds and $\pi_1(M)$ has a free abelian subgroup of finite index of rank $\leq n$.
+Moreover, equality holds if and only if $f$ is constant (i.e. $u$ is constant) and $(M,\bar{g})$ is a flat torus, hence so is $(M,g)$.
+Moreover, in this case, from $L u=0$ we also conclude $V\equiv 0$. \end{proof}

-It is interesting to compare our theorem with those in \cite{car,carrose}, where the authors assume similar but different spectral conditions to obtain topological conclusions.
-In the non-compact case, using \cite[Theorem 1.6]{lim} we have the following: \begin{corollary} Let $(M,g)$ be a complete, non-compact, Riemannian manifold of dimension $n \ge 3$, and assume that there exists $V \in C^{0,\alpha}_\loc(M)$ such that
+It is interesting to compare our theorem with those in \cite{boucar,car,carrose}, where the authors assume similar but different spectral conditions to obtain topological conclusions.
+In the non-compact case, using \cite{lim,XDli} we have the following: